 Every enterprise is expected to be registered with government agencies, either under statutory provisions or on a voluntary basis.
 Such registrations establish the existence of those enterprises and open the opportunity for assistance from government agencies.
 Only 8.2 per cent of the enterprises owned by women and 31.9 per cent of those owned by men were found to be registered (table 5).
 Among establishments hiring workers, well over half of those owned by women (56.4 per cent) and men (61.8 per cent) were registered.
-However, among own account enterprises, only 6.2 per cent owned by women are own account enterprises, they are practically invisible as they are not registered anywhere.
+However, among own account enterprises, only 6.2 per cent owned by women and 25.9 per cent owned by men were registered.
+Since 96 per cent of the enterprises owned by women are own account enterprises, they are practically invisible as they are not registered anywhere.